jackyzha0/jackyzha0.github.io/content/posts/new-words.md

 **P:** Well no one seems to have a good answer at least.
 Don't we have enough words to express all we want to express already?
 There are innumerable ways to combine the words we already do have.

-**W:** The whole point of language to have shared mental models to enable us to communicate complex ideas more easily.
+**W:** The whole point of language is to have shared mental models to enable us to communicate complex ideas more easily.
 There is a form of epistemic injustice known as hermeneutical injustice where one has no labels or common [terminology](thoughts/terminology.md) to describe or explain experiences to others.
 Clearly, there are not enough words to express the human experience.

 **P:** Okay, I admit that new words are useful.
 But who is to say what each word means?
 Who is to say that the word 'apple' even refers to the fruit I just ate, or that 'metaverse' is even a real word?

 **W:** Language is logically decentralized, is it not?
 There is no governing body that determines what a word means.
 The meaning of a word lies in its use[^1], and that is decided by those who speak the language.

 **P:** That is not necessarily true though.
-The language of the law sets out centralized definitions for words *so* that definitions cannot be swayed or morphed to fit to needs of its wielders.
+The language of the law sets out centralized definitions for words *so* that definitions cannot be swayed or morphed to fit the needs of its wielders.
 Similarly, at the start of a mathematical proof, one should *always* define the axioms or givens to be agreed upon before attempting to use them in any capacity.

 **W:** There seems to be a flaw in your argument.
 Yes, I agree that a consistent set of definitions is required for any sort of productive knowledge sharing.
 But you fail to account for **plurality**.
 Context modifies meaning.